AZaviruha/mawulijo/mawulijo/content/blog/hugo-docker-setup.md

 The host name specified matches the name of the container for the Hugo static site generator.
 This is a very useful feature that Docker Compose provides.

-If we take a look inside the `Dockerfile` for the Nginx container, we see the following:
+If we take a look inside the `Dockerfile` for the Nginx container `./.docker/nginx/Dockerfile`, we see the following:

 ```
 FROM 		nginx:alpine
-MAINTAINER	Matt Finucane <matfin@gmail.com>
+MAINTAINER	Joshua M. Agbeku <mawulijo@gmail.com>
 ARG 		nginx_conf
 COPY		$nginx_conf /etc/nginx/nginx.conf
 ```